 A Massive Feedstock Supply

-As market sectors are faced with ever-tightening environmental legislation and increasing public concern over industrial emissions, advanced environmentally focussed technology will not only reduce companies’ emissions and CO₂ footprint, but by recovering value from waste or used raw materials, their operating economics and public image is likely to be substantially enhanced.
+As market sectors are faced with ever-tightening environmental legislation and increasing public concern over industrial emissions, advanced technology can reduce a companies’ emissions and CO₂ footprint as well as recovering value from used materials.
+This will also improve operating economics as well as substantially enhancing the public image of a company.